 When gas springs fail, they fail dramatically.
 On the other hand, they’re cheaper up-front.

 Though more expensive, counterbalance spring systems provide a high level of functionality and a long useful life.

 So, which type of product would be best for your application?
 Make sure you carefully assess your application and what you want from a motion control mechanism.
 If there’s any way you can fit a counterbalance in your budget, it’s almost always the better option.

-Editor's Note: This blog post was originally published Jun 6, 2019 and was updated to reflect changes in information.
+Editor's Note: This blog post was originally published on June 6, 2019, and was updated to reflect changes in information.